Data Protected - Sweden

 Objection to direct marketing

 A data subject can object to their personal data being processed for direct marketing purposes at any time.
-This includes the processing of their personal data for profiling purposes.
+This includes profiling to the extent related to direct marketing.

 The GDPR contains a range of other rights, including a right to have inaccurate data corrected.
 There is also a right to object to processing being carried out in the performance of a public task or under the legitimate interests condition.